 There can be a single button or a rocker switch to increase or decrease the volume.
 This button or switch can also be used to change programs.
 The choice is determined by the company and the size of the device.

 Choosing the right hearing aids makes all the difference.
 We offer the latest in hearing aid technology and use real ear measurements so you know what devices will fit you best, work for your hearing loss, and allow you to maintain the lifestyle you enjoy.
-You can also choose a package that will include more comprehensive care for your hearing aids, like cleanings, battery replacement, follow-up appointments, and more.
+You can also choose a package that will include more comprehensive care for your hearing aids, like cleanings, hearing aid battery replacement, follow-up appointments, and more.

 Ear Molds & Ear Plugs